 Fungible Transfer

 It's an important module in BitVM2-based trustless bridge design.
 In this section, we will describe how to support fungible transfer.
-It should be noted that design still being optimized, so the conte
+It should be noted that design still being optimized.

 Last updated

 It's an important module in BitVM2-based trustless bridge design.
 In this section, we will describe how to support fungible transfer.
-It should be noted that design still being optimized, so the conte
+It should be noted that design still being optimized.

 Last updated